moonLight-7k/ALL_C/README.md

 # ALL_C
-All the questions from college and and more..
+All the questions from college and more..